Central America Braces For Tropical Storm Pilar - UrduPoint

 Civil protection authorities have set up 120 shelters across the country.

-Last year, the country was hit by Tropical Storm Julia, which killed 10 people and caused millions of Dollars in economic losses.
+Last year, El Salvador was hit by Tropical Storm Julia, which killed 10 people and caused millions of Dollars in economic losses.

 Pilar's arrival comes on the 25th anniversary of the Atlantic Hurricane Mitch, which left some 9,000 dead in the region.

-Nicaragua has warned Pacific fishermen to be on alert, while Guatemala's national disaster agency has warned citizens of flash floods and landslides affecting roads.
+Nicaragua has urged Pacific fishermen to move to safe port and remain on alert, while Guatemala's national disaster agency has warned citizens of flash floods and landslides affecting roads.

 Honduran President Xiomara Castro has also put public services on alert in a country where the capital Tegucigalpa is at risk of landslides.